StrongMind/culture/tech_sessions/cohorts/topics/user_stories.md

 ## How Do We Gather User Stories
 ### User Interviews
-Ask a diverse group of users o pen-ended questions containing "how" or "why."
+Ask a diverse group of users open-ended questions containing "how" or "why."

 i.e. *"How would you pair this device with your iPhone?"*